Resources to support the mental health and well-being of our corps

 “Empathy is a core value of City Year and is a quality exemplified every day by our AmeriCorps members,” says Alexandra Allen, senior vice president of AmeriCorps member experience.
 “At this uncertain time, we want all of our corps to know that we care about them and their experience as members of our community, and that there are different kinds of support available to them as they experience this pandemic.”

-In recognition of May as Mental Health Awareness Month, we’re highlighting four resources we are currently providing to our corps to help them have a balanced and healthy service experience and effectively navigate the increased anxiety, grief and fear many people are experiencing during COVID-19.
+In recognition of May as Mental Health Awareness Month, we’re highlighting four resources we provide to our corps to help them have a balanced and healthy service experience and effectively navigate the increased anxiety, grief and fear many people are experiencing during COVID-19.

 Talkspace